TormodLandet/Ocellaris/README.rst

 Documentation
 -------------

-..
-TOC_STARTS_HERE  - in the Sphinx documentation a table of contents will be inserted here

-The documentation can be found on the `Ocellaris web page <https://www.ocellaris.org/index.html#documentation>`_.
+The documentation can be found on the `Ocellaris web page <https://www.ocellaris.org/index.html#sec-documentation-and-user-guide>`_.

-..
-TOC_ENDS_HERE

 Development